 The Touch the Earth Trail is a half mile, self-guided interpretive trail.
 It meanders through the forest and includes a section of boardwalk through a bog.
 The trail is a wonderful spot to view wildflowers in the spring.

-Buck Moore Dam on Rum River
+Former Buck Moore Dam location on Rum River

-The Buck Moore Dam is the most popular fishing spot in the park.
+The former Buck Moore Dam is the most popular fishing spot in the park.
 It is also a great spot to view waterfowl during spring and fall migrations.

 The park has five camper cabins that are available year-round.
 Each cabin has heat and electricity, and one cabin is handicap accessible.
 Each cabin has its own outdoor picnic table and fire ring, perfect for enjoying a meal with family or friends.